define-private-public/stopwatch/README.md

 -----------------

 This library does support the Nim compiler's experimental JavaScript target.
 Though note that it's experimental as well.
-I had some issues with my `sleep()` function in my `tester.nim` file for targeting both browser JS and NodeJS javascript.
-As far as I can tell, how the Stopwatch gets/recorcds time in the JS target should be correct.
-I'd like to get some help though with testing (and writing JavaScript).
+Unfortunatley, Nim's JS target doesn't really support 64 bit integers that well, the JS version only has millisecond level resolution.
+I also had to remove some of the functions that used microseconds and nanoseconds.
+Hopefully this will be imporoved in soon release.

 Other Notes